Financial planning tools and services to put you on the path to the future you want

 Mary Beth does not mince words on this guidance, “It’s critical that people understand that although they can claim Social Security benefits as early as age 62, their benefits will be permanently reduced for the rest of their life if they do.
 For married couples, it also means a possible reduction in survivor benefits for the remaining spouse.
-And if you collect SS benefits early and continue to work, your benefits could be temporarily reduced or eliminated if you earn more than $15,720 in 2016.
+And if you collect SS benefits early and continue to work, your benefits could be temporarily reduced or eliminated if you earn more than $15,720 in 2016 [$21,240 in 2023].
 Benefits lost to the earnings cap are restored at full retirement age.”

 Getting the most from Social Security means waiting to start benefits.
 The only true exception to this rule is if you know that you will not live very long.

 It is surprising how many people start benefits without actively comparing the monthly income for starting early versus starting later.
-Mary Beth suggests that you, “know how much your benefits would be worth if you claimed now compared to waiting until your full retirement age (FRA), which is 66 for anyone born from 1943 through 1954.
+Mary Beth suggests that you, “know how much your benefits would be worth if you claimed now compared to waiting until your full retirement age (FRA), which is around 66, but depends on your age.”

 “Consider whether you can afford to wait until age 70 to claim Social Security when benefits are worth the maximum amount.
 For every year you postpone claiming beyond FRA up to age 70, your benefits would grow by 8% per year, possibly boosting your retirement benefit to 132% of your FRA amount.”

 In response to the question, “What are the biggest regrets you hear from people who have already claimed Social Security?”
 Mary Beth says, “Many retirees regret that they claimed reduced Social Security benefits as soon as they could at age 62 but often it was unavoidable because of health issues or job loss.”